ofchurches/HARC_Development/brief_2/CoP_for_data_in_SA_MD.md

 What do we need?
 ================

-What we need are systems that promote the continuous development of data skills by data professionals and the continuous promotion of these skills throughout the health system and the broader health analytics profession.
+What we need are systems that promote the continuous development of data skills by data professionals and the continuous promotion of these skills throughout the health system and the broader health analytic profession.
 This amounts to creating a culture that values data skills and expertise.
 This paper details the structures that are currently in place and opportunities for layering additional structures that will foster this goal.

 Background
 ==========